-Dear so called "flaws," despite the time we've spent hating you, wishing you away, and taking the cruel (and unprovoked) thoughts others have about you to heart, we love you… most of the time.
+Dear so-called "flaws," despite the time we've spent hating you, wishing you away and taking the cruel (and unprovoked) thoughts others have about you to heart, we love you… most of the time.
 But we accept you always.
 We use you to empower the person we've become.
-Kids are mean, traditional beauty ideals are bullshit, and you've helped us find the strength we never knew possible.
+Kids are mean, traditional beauty ideals are BS, and you've helped us find the strength we never knew possible.
 So thank you, scars, stretch marks, gap teeth, and arm hair, for giving us the chance to become the best possible versions of ourselves: unique and free from judgment.

-Below, four women discuss the flaws they worried about growing up.
-Keep reading for each of their stories.
+Below, four women discuss the "flaws" they worried about growing up.

 "To be fair, as I got through puberty and grew up, the hair thinned out a bit and has since settled into a much blonder hue.
 But either way, I totally embrace it now—I know plenty of women who wax or laser their body hair off, but whenever that opportunity has come up, I've always come to the conclusion that I would feel naked without it at this point.
 It reminds me where I come from (both genetically and in terms of my self-esteem)—in fact, I'm actually grateful for my 'hairy' genes now: They also gave me my amazing brows and a ridiculously thick head of hair, after all." — Ella